 The outcome of Sunday's election produced such a political stalemate that it's impossible to predict whether a renewed drive for a secession referendum would work, said Angel Rivero Rodriguez, a political science professor at Madrid's Autonomous University.

 "Right now we are not sure about the state of the Catalan independence process," he said.
 "We don't know if this new situation is going to accelerate the process or hide it again indefinitely."

 Catalonia has had a long history separatist sentiment, especially since its own language and cultural traditions were harshly repressed by Gen. Francisco Franco's military dictatorship from the end of Spain's Civil War in 1939 until his death in 1975.

-This fall, Prime Minister Mariano Rajoy refused to ease Catalonia's tax load, prompting some 1.5 million people to turn out in Barcelona in September for the largest Catalonian nationalist rally since the 1970s.
+This fall, Prime Minister Mariano Rajoy refused to ease Catalonia's tax load.
+And some 1.5 million people turned out in Barcelona in September for the largest Catalonian nationalist rally since the 1970s.